What is Green Crude?

 What is the timeline for commercializing the technology?

 - The technology is here now.
 We’ve successfully tested our fuel in two commercial flights (Continental and JAL) and a cross-country road trip (Algaeus).
-We expect to be at commercial scale by 2018.

 What is your carbon footprint?
 How does Algae-based fuel fit into the Low Carbon Fuel Initiatives?